robocorp/example-scrape-shopify-crul/README.md

 We found this new really cool tool [Crul](https://www.crul.com/), and wanted to put it in use!
 While it can handle data from APIs as well, in this case we are scraping product name and price data from a e-commerce site that runs on [Shopify](https://www.shopify.com/), and store it to an Excel file with a timestamp.

-> This might not work out of the box with ANY Shopify store, but go ahead and try.
+> This won't work out of the box with ANY Shopify store, but go ahead and try.
 It's easy to edit the query.
+The main differences between Shopify stores will be in the filter stages which specify the product listings.

 ## Prerequisites

 - Get a hosted account and credentials from [Crul](https://www.crul.com/).
 Try your luck in their [Slack](https://crulinc.slack.com/).
-- Set up a Vault in your Robocorp Control Room with name `Crul`and have one key called `apikey` that has your Crul API key in this format: `crul [KEYHERE-IT-IS-LONG]`.
+- Set up a Vault in your Robocorp Control Room with name `Crul`and have one key called `apikey` that has your Crul API key in this format: `crul [KEY-HERE-IT-IS-LONG]`.

 ## Crul query explained